yegor256/jping-maven-plugin/README.md

 HTTP connection to the `url` specified).
 If the connection is alive, the value of the `we-are-online` property will be set to `true`.
 Otherwise, the property will not be set.

+Also, if the machine is connected to the Internet, a file will be created, as specified in the `fileName` configuration parameter.
+If the machine is offline, the file will be deleted (if it exists).

 ## How to contribute?